Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 This is all pure moonshine.
 I couldn't write in that way.
 It all began with images; a faun carrying an umbrella, a queen on a sledge, a magnificent lion.

 Love in the Final Years

 That changed when in January 1950 he began to correspond with an American woman, Joy Davidman Gresham—one simple letter became another, and another and…a decade-long relationship.
-Some who have written about their romance refer to her letters as “fan mail” which, I feel, marginalizes Joy’s own skills and wisdom, branding her as nothing more than a star-struck admirer.
+Some who have written about their romance refer to her letters as “fan mail” which, marginalizes Joy’s own skills and wisdom, branding her as nothing more than a starstruck admirer.

 Joy was a brilliant woman, born in New York City to well-educated Jewish parents in 1915.
 She graduated from high school at age 14 and then went earned a B.A. at the age of 19 at Hunter College (English major and French Literature minor).
 While teaching her first year out of college, she earned a master's degree from Columbia—it took her three semesters.

 She had a passion for writing and had published some poetry as an undergraduate.
-In 1936 Poetry, a prestigious magazine, bought several of her poems.
+In 1936, the prestigious Poetry magazine bought several of her poems.
 Not long afterward she was asked to serve as a reader and editor for the magazine.
-She resigned from her teaching position after one year and was able to devote full time to writing and editing.
+She resigned from her teaching position after one year and was able to devote full-time to writing and editing.